openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 * File Viewer—displays the attachment in the current browser window or native application.
 * Large Image Viewer—displays all image types allowing the user to easily view very large, detailed images.
 * Pretty Photo—displays image/jpeg, image/png and image/gif types in a gallery style allowing the user to iterate through the images.
 This viewer option is not available in the Navigation Builder control.
-* External Link Viewer—displays external links in EQUELLA.
+* External Link Viewer—displays external links in openEquella.
 This option is only available for equella/link type.
 * Embedded Movie Player—displays video/x-flv type in a flash video viewer.
 * IE Mov Popup Fix Viewer—displays all video/* types in a new IE6 or IE7 browser window.
 * HTML Conversion—allows .doc, .xls or .ppt files to be converted to HTML.
 (Note: Office 2007 is not supported.)